2food/advent-of-code-clojure/README.md

-# advent-of-code-2018
+# advent-of-code-clojure

-My clojure solutions to the 2018 advent of code.
+My clojure solutions to the Advent of Code problems.

+Currently only contains solution to a few days from 2018.